Venus in the Sky: When and How to See the Brightest Planet

 Does Venus have a surface?

 Yes, Venus has a solid surface beneath its dense atmosphere.
-The surface of Venus is made up of rocky materials similar to those found on the Earth.
+The surface of Venus is made up of rocky materials similar to those found on Earth.
 It is covered with volcanoes, mountains, expansive plains and vast plateaus.

 How old is Venus?

-Like other celestial bodies in the Solar System, Venus formed approximately 4.6 billion years ago during the early stages of the Solar System's evolution.
+Like other celestial bodies in the Solar System, Venus formed approximately 4.5 billion years ago during the early stages of the Solar System's evolution.
 It originated from the accretion and collision of numerous protoplanets and planetesimals.
 As these objects came together, their gravitational interactions led to the gradual formation of the planet Venus.

 Is Venus the morning star?